ashokvytla/fire/README.md

 * **NodePrintFirstNRows.java** : Prints the first N rows of a dataset

-## Contributing

-Do feel free to send in Push requests.
-Best way to get started is to send in Push request for new Nodes that implement new functionality.

 ## Nodes to be built

 This section contains the list of Nodes that could be added in the future.
 More Nodes would continue to be added here.